aosabook/500lines/pedometer/chapter.md

 ### 4. Bumpy Peaks

-When smoothing out the time series for the purposes of building a step counter, we have to accomodate many types of people with different walks.
+When smoothing out the time series for the purposes of building a step counter, we have to accommodate many types of people with different walks.
 While it's reasonable to get a near-perfect sine wave for a specific walk done by a specific person, we do need to set minimum and maximum threshold frequencies to filter out based on a large sample size of people and walks.
 This means that we may sometimes filter a little too much, or slightly less than necessary.
 While we'll often have fairly smooth peaks, we can, once in a while, get a "bumpier" peak.
 Let's zoom in on one such peak.

 ![](chapter-figures/bumpy-peak.png)\